 Students complete a minimum of 150 hours of extra-curricular involvement in creative, athletic and community service activities.

-• Action activities offer a blend of team and individual sports and also recreation activities that promote sportsmanship and cooperation as well as physical fitness.
+• Action activities offer a blend of team and individual sports as well as recreation activities that promote sportsmanship, cooperation and physical fitness.

-• The Service program provides students with a large number of opportunities to participate in individual and team-based service in the Greater Toronto Area, nationally and internationally.
+• Service programs provide students with a large number of opportunities to participate in individual and team-based service in the Greater Toronto Area, nationally and internationally.

 The Path to the IB Diploma